kubajal/GlobalAlignment/README.md

 - iii) |sigma| lines follow
 - iiia) line i contains |sigma| integer values
 - iiib) k-th value corresponds to the cost of replacing the i-th letter by the k-th

+sequences.fasta format: the file contains to sequences to align